 1. Vatican Museums (Musei Vaticani)

-Similar to the Colosseum, it’s important to get to the Vatican Museum first thing in the morning.
+Similar to the Colosseum, it’s important to get to the Vatican Museums first thing in the morning.
 The museum is fairly large and gets very crowded.

 There’s so much to see in the museum, but, of course, the main attraction is the Sistine Chapel.
 Make sure to take your time and enjoy all that the museum has to offer before gazing upward in awe at Michelangelo’s masterpiece.